 Joe La Puma: The Force Behind ‘Sneaker Shopping’ — From Retail To The Web’s Go-To Sneaker Source

 Sneaker lovers embraced when Joe La Puma decided to turn ‘Sneaker Shopping’ into a series.
 Now, it’s the No. 1 sneaker series on the web, bringing in stars such as Migos and more!
-Go inside the hit series with host, Joe La Puma!
+Inside the hit series with host, Joe La Puma!

 Where it all started…